nus-cs2113-AY2021S2/ip/README.md

 # Baggie User Guide

 Baggie is an interactive task-manager.
-He is purely Command-Line Interface (CLI).
+He is purely based on Command-Line Interface (CLI).
+With his help, you could be event more productive!
 ## Getting Started
-## Quick Start
+## 1. Quick Start
 - Ensure you have Java 11 or above installed in your Computer.
 - Download the latest version of `Baggie.jar` file from [here](https://github.com/baggiiiie/ip/releases/tag/v0.1).
 - Move the `Baggie.jar` file to the folder of your choice.